symfony/symfony-docs/reference/constraints/IsFalse.rst

         {
             /**
              * @Assert\IsFalse(
-             *     message = "You've entered an invalid state."
+             *     message = "You have entered an invalid state."
              * )
              */
             public function isStateInvalid()